louisaaron/pave_intro/README.md

 If you don't have any image processing experience, my hint is to basically Google search "how to read images into Python", save the images to a directory on your hard drive, and Stackoverflow your way through it.
 Python is fantastic for image processing.

 Let me know if you have any questions.
-Feel free to work as a team.
+Feel free to work in teams.
 After this week, we'll create a Slack.